ansys/pyconverter-xml2py/doc/source/user_guide/index.rst

         git clone https://github.com/ansys/pydita-ast

 #.
 Create a fresh-clean Python environment and activate it.
 If you require
-   additional information on creation of a virutal environment, see the official Python `venv`_ documentation.
+   additional information on creation of a virtual environment, see the official Python `venv`_ documentation.

     .. code:: bash